 ConsentData takes key-value pairs, a key denoting the consent format type and the value is the consent string itself.
-When setConsentData is set, the SDK will assume that the publisher has obtained consent from the user for Verizon ad products.
+When setConsentData is set, the SDK will assume that the publisher has obtained consent from the user for Verizon Media ad products.
 It will then begin collecting and passing personal data.
 All ConsentData key-values are passed on ad requests.
-When the requests hit the server, the Verizon SSP will try to decode the contents of consentData and verify that consent has been legitimately obtained in a supported format.
-If consent cannot be verified, the Verizon SSP will drop any personal data contained in the ad request.
+When the requests hit the server, Verizon Media’s SSP will try to decode the contents of consentData and verify that consent has been legitimately obtained in a supported format.
+If consent cannot be verified, the SSP will drop any personal data contained in the ad request.
 By default the ConsentData is null/nil which signifies that consent has not been provided.

 For convenience, we have provided a constant for the IAB consent key.
 It is the responsibility of the publisher to translate the user’s consent information into the IAB consent format, which takes the form of base64-encoded string, and set it as the value for the IAB consent key using setConsentData.
 The keys are IAB_CONSENT_KEY on Android, and kVASConfigIABConsentKey on iOS.

 restrictedOrigin is used to indicate if a user is in GDPR scope.
 If any of the following apply the user is deemed to fall under GDPR regulations:

 The user is currently located in the EU

 The user has registered with the app as an EU resident

 The app is specifically targeted to EU users